Evolved Quantum Boltzmann Machines: Conclusion

 \subsection{Summary and discussion}

-In this paper, we proposed evolved quantum Boltzmann machines as a variational ansatz for quantum optimization and learning.
+In this paper, we propose evolved quantum Boltzmann machines as a variational ansatz for quantum optimization and learning.
 The main idea is captured by~\eqref{eq:ansatz}: beginning with two parameterized Hamiltonians $G(\theta)$ and $H(\phi)$, prepare a thermal state of $G(\theta)$ and then time-evolve it according to $H(\phi)$.
 One can alternatively think of it as imaginary time evolution according to $G(\theta)$, followed by real time evolution according to $H(\phi)$.
+In this way, the combination of imaginary-time and real-time dynamics gives rise to a broader class of expressible and trainable quantum states.
 Theorem~\ref{thm:gradient-eQBM} provides expressions for the gradient of the state $\omega(\theta, \phi)$ in~\eqref{eq:ansatz}.
 We subsequently applied them for the task of ground-state energy estimation in Section~\ref{sec:GSEE}, therein providing quantum algorithms for estimating the gradient (see Figure~\ref{fig:VQE-circuits}).
 We also considered the task of generative modeling (Section~\ref{sec:gen-mod}) and established expressions for the gradient for this task, as well as quantum algorithms for estimating it.
 As summarized in Table~\ref{table:FB-WY-KM-results}, we then established analytical expressions for the Fisher--Bures, Wigner--Yanase, and Kubo--Mori information matrices of evolved quantum Boltzmann machines.
-Figures~\ref{fig:FB-circuits},~\ref{fig:WY-circuits}, and~\ref{fig:KM-circuits} depict quantum algorithms that play an essential role in efficiently estimating their matrix elements, respectively.
+Figures~\ref{fig:FB-circuits},~\ref{fig:WY-circuits}, and~\ref{fig:KM-circuits} depict quantum algorithms that play an essential role in estimating their matrix elements, respectively.
 These results have applications in natural gradient descent algorithms when using evolved quantum Boltzmann machines---these algorithms are general purpose and can thus be employed for a broad variety of quantum optimization and learning tasks.
 Along the way, we also proved a broad generalization of the main finding of~\cite{Luo2004}, showing that the Fisher--Bures and Wigner--Yanase information matrices differ by no more than a factor of two in the matrix Loewner order, and are thus essentially interchangeable in natural gradient-descent algorithms.